 by Ken Katz

-This month’s account of EG Yang’s journey to the United States is much like the stories shared in our December edition by Marcia Lam (from Lin Jia) and the Patel family (from Adventure Toys and, until last month, Buckingham Wine and Spirits).
+This month’s account of EG Yang’s journey to the United States is much like the account by Marcia Lam (from Lin Jia) and another by the Patel family (from Adventure Toys and, until last month, Buckingham Wine and Spirits).
 Thus far, it’s the story of individuals and/or families experiencing untold hardships in pursuit of the “American Dream,” which is ultimately realized.

 Our decision to initiate this series of stories was motivated, in large part, by the five-year-long attack on immigrants that began when Donald Trump launched his campaign with a tirade focused on “drugs, criminals and rapists” coming across the border from Mexico.
 Then, after taking office, he banned immigrants from Muslim countries and notoriously (as a nod to the White Power movement) claimed that there were “fine people, on both sides.”
 His insistence on labeling the COVID-19 pandemic as the “China Virus” also fostered antagonism not just towards Chinese-Americans but against Asian-Americans in general.